 ``A lot of people say they wish they were dead,″ said Robert Moody, among the shelter residents.
 Musicians and other entertainers planned performances today to cheer up shelter residents.

-In Princeville on Sunday, authorities continued searching for victims as some neighborhoods remained under at least 4 feet of water, which had moved some houses and mobile homes to the middle of the street.
+In Princeville, authorities searched for more victims as some neighborhoods remained under at least 4 feet of water, which had moved some houses and mobile homes to the middle of the street.
 Residents won’t be allowed back until the town is deemed safe.

 At the end of the Civil War in 1865, newly freed slaves created the community then called Freedom Hill or Liberty Hill on the south side of the Tar River.
 By the time it was chartered in 1885, the town was known as Princeville, after Turner Prince, a carpenter who was one of its early leaders.